Guest Post written by Philip Fowke

 I am delighted to include this incredibly helpful post from the internationally acclaimed concert pianist, recording artist and teacher Philip Fowke.

-I had the pleasure of working alongside Philip on the faculty of the Thinking Pianist course, where he shared this very wise advice, and am delighted that he has agreed to make it public via the Pianodao website.
-There is so much here to take in, and of such lasting value.
+I had the pleasure of working alongside Philip on the faculty of the Thinking Pianist course, where he shared this very wise advice.
+I was delighted that he asked me to publish this article, that his words of wisdom might reach a wider, ongoing audience.

 Gordon Green, my revered and much beloved teacher, used to refer to the craft of practising.
 This made an impression upon me, all the more vivid when he likened the pianist to a master joiner with his box of tools, sharpened, polished and oiled.
 Each implement was designed for a specific task; a curve, a grooved edge, a finely wrought detail.
 As the joiner adds to his collection of tools over the years becoming accustomed to some yet discovering new ones along the way, so the pianist has to build up his box of tools and to treasure them as an invaluable resource in their velvet lined box.